ikukonakano/DH110/README.md

 **Find the full UX storytelling [here](https://ikukonakano.github.io/DH110/Assignment04/)**

-## Low Fidelity Prototype
+## Wireframe and Graphic Design Element Variations

-After getting into the perspective of potential users, I then began to draft a low-fidelity prototype.
+After getting into the perspective of potential users, I then began to draft the wireframes of my prototype.
 This allowed me to generate fast designs to test on users without investing too much time into details of the prototype (e.g. colors and shapes).

+I developed my wireframe based off of the core functionality I hoped for this program to acheive: sharing, finding, and learning.

 Below are examples of wireframes I developed: